UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**ThreadPool**](https://github.com/UnterrainerInformatik/threadpool) - Want to do async work but the methods you like to call all have different signatures?
 This is a very fast implementation of a fill-and-start thread pool.
 * [**Per Pixel Collision**](https://github.com/UnterrainerInformatik/perPixelCollision) - Want to know how to do matrix-transformations?
 Want to know if two textures collide with pixel-precision?
 Take this, but read the readme.md first.
 It explains why using this technique in a production environment is a bad idea.
 * [**XNA Examples - MonoGame Port**](https://github.com/DDReaper/XNAGameStudio) - An almost complete MonoGame port of the good old XNA examples from MS.
+* [**A Textbox For MonoGame**](https://github.com/UnterrainerInformatik/Monogame-Textbox) - This repository contains an editable, multi-language, event-driven textbox for MonoGame that supports selection, special characters, SHIFT-CTRL combinations with cursor-keys and cut/copy/paste.

 ## Libraries
 Here you find game-engines, extensions, etc.